Alex Verdugo Player Props: Red Sox vs. Athletics

-Alex Verdugo, with a slugging percentage of .300 in his past 10 games -- including one home run -- will be in action for the Boston Red Sox against the Oakland Athletics, with Paul Blackburn on the mound, July 8 at 4:10 PM ET.
+The Boston Red Sox, including Alex Verdugo (.222 on-base percentage in past 10 games, 138 points below season-long percentage), battle starter JP Sears and the Oakland Athletics at Fenway Park, Sunday at 1:35 PM ET.

-In his last appearance, he racked up two hits (going 2-for-4 with an RBI) against the Athletics.
+He had two hits (going 2-for-4 with a home run and two RBI) in his last appearance against the Athletics.

 Alex Verdugo Game Info & Props vs. the Athletics